 - Add cheese.

-- Once the dough starts to look like a crumble....
+- Mix until the dough looks like a crumble topping.

 - Serve it hot with the dipping sauce of your choice.